 Thalia Henry

 Thalia Henry lives in Aotearoa, New Zealand.
-Inspired by the landscapes of the rugged South Island high country, where she spent time as a teenager learning to glide with her late father, Terry, Beneath Pale Water is her debut novel.
-The manuscript comes out of a play Powdered Milk which she wrote in 2008 and presented at the Dunedin Write Out Loud Festival.
-Beneath Pale Water was awarded a gold award in the 2018 IPPY competition - Australia/New Zealand Best Regional Fiction category.
+Inspired by the landscapes of the rugged South Island high country, where she spent time as a teenager learning to glide with her late father, Terry, "Beneath Pale Water" is her debut novel.
+The manuscript comes from a play, "Powdered Milk," which she wrote in 2008 and presented at the Dunedin Write Out Loud Festival.
+"Beneath Pale Water" was awarded a gold award in the 2018 IPPY competition - Australia/New Zealand Best Regional Fiction category.

-Thalia is finalising her second novel manuscript, Sorry Rocks, set in Te Henga (Bethells Beach) and the Northern Territory of Australia.
+Currently, Thalia is writing her second novel manuscript, "Sorry Rocks," set against the backdrop of Te Henga (Bethells Beach) and the Northern Territory of Australia.

 Annabelle Grierson says: “Cloud Ink Press is thrilled to publish Thalia Henry’s debut novel, Beneath Pale Water, which we believe will make a unique and lasting contribution to New Zealand literary fiction.
 Thalia’s writing is both a poetic and suspenseful in a tale in which the South Island landscape has the presence of a living being.
 The novel is unpredictable as the characters journey towards the action-packed finale.”